bluebirz/bluebirz.github.io/_posts/2020-08-09-data-studio.md

 ## 2. Enter the website

 Here is the entrance, <https://datastudio.google.com/overview>.
-Click “USE IT FOR FREE” then login with our gmail.
+Click "USE IT FOR FREE" then login with our gmail.

 ---